Skip to content

 Understanding how to test for accessibility issues is just the first step.
 Building a truly accessible website requires ongoing learning and commitment from your entire team.

-Remember, this isn’t just about following rules – it’s about creating better experiences for real people.
+Remember, your main goal should be to create better experiences for real people.
 When websites aren’t accessible, 71% of users with disabilities simply leave.
 That’s a lot of people who might never return to your site.

 At The A11Y Collective, we offer courses to help you master every aspect of web accessibility.
 Whether you’re just starting to learn about ADA requirements or ready to dive into advanced design and coding techniques, you’ll find courses that match your needs.